algosup/2023-2024-project-4-sportshield-team-8/documents/functionalSpecifications/functionalSpecifications.md

 ### Motion Detection

-Motion detection has been considered as too sensitive and would then be improved in a way that parasite movements such as the wind should not be detected as motion and then not activate the alarm system. \
+Motion detection has been considered too sensitive and would then be improved in a way that parasite movements such as the wind should not be detected as motion and then not activate the alarm system. \
-To be more precise, all the motion detected by the hardware under five mm/s for the translations and under ten deg/s for the rotation would be considered as parasite and not activate the alarm. \
+To be more precise, all the motion detected by the hardware under five mm/s for the translations and under ten deg/s for the rotation would be considered a parasite and not activate the alarm. \
 Regarding the important impact, they would be detected above ten mm/s for the translation and twenty deg/s for the rotation.

 ### Buzzer